Classic Elements of Gothic Stories

 Consequences, prophecies, or repressed emotions can all be devices to signal a haunting past.

-All of these utilise the past coming back to the present, making the characters pay the price.
+Plot structures that are often used are revenge, inheritance or sins of the father.
+All of these utilize the past coming back to the present, making the characters pay the price.

+The past is also symboliszed through the periodical setting of the story.
 Many Gothic stories take place in old times.
 During the Victorian age, a medieval setting was very popular.

 The Harry Potter books are a good modern example of the past having an integral role in the present.